Skip to main content

 Baofeng UV-5R

 The cheapest way to get on GMRS frequencies.
 At $15, it's cheaper than many dedicated GMRS radios.
 Dual-band VHF/UHF, 5 watts, CHIRP-compatible, and backed by the largest community of any handheld radio.
-Program the 30 GMRS channels, and it works.
+The stock antenna is weak; a $15 aftermarket upgrade makes a real difference for range.
+And yes, it's legal on ham frequencies with a ham license, though the GMRS certification question applies.

 Ergonomic Alternative: Baofeng UV-82 ($60, Score: 67)